 In Amiens, I got a taste of real life in France, and not just the delicious, buttery crust that was Paris.
 In 2010, French citizens were up in arms about the raise in retirement age, and did what they did best….strike.
 I survived a three month bus strike, where I could barely get to my classes that were in a building three miles away.
 I read about cars being set on fire in the town down the road.
 I got used to staying in my closet sized room all day, every day, because everything had ground to a halt.

-At the time, it SUCKED.
-France pissed me off…why couldn’t they just get over it and work up to 67 years old?
+France made me angry…why couldn’t they just get over it and work up to 67 years old?
 I wanted to leave the residence hall, go to classes, and not have to worry about buses that would never show up.